Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - You are not allowed to lie about the treatment you received from a doctor when being inspected by other doctors.

 - Contracting a disease like TB, Pneumonia, or other diseases that would result in death in 1903 will result in the permanent death of your character within a timeframe of your choosing.
 You get to choose if you contract these or not, so be careful.
+(These diseases require Staff Approval)

 - Players that are down for a period exceeding 30 minutes within an active scene where doctors, law, or other medical practitioners are on scene and not reviving you or providing full medical treatment are allowed to revive.
 All usual New Life Rules still apply.

 ## Injury Guidelines

 - As a helpful guide to assist with Role Playing injuries to varying magnitudes, we have provided the following table for day/time conversions between IRL and Server Days.

 ### Time/Day Converter for County Days

 1 Day IC = 60 Minutes IRL

 1 Week IC = 7 hrs IRL

 # Private Practice Doctors

 - All distribution of revive medication and smelling salts must be documented in the proper channels.
 There are no private sales of these meds, and none are given for free.
 It is for server health that it is tracked.
 Any violation of this will result in OOC consequences, as well as Roleplay-oriented IC consequences.

 # Outlaw Doctors

-- Outlaw doctors can rob cash or one item, up to a half stack, from a player they provide treatment to, are in a medical scene with, or revive.
+- Outlaw doctors can rob from a player they provide treatment to, are in a medical scene with, or revive.
 This is allowed even within the robbing cooldown by an outlaw doctor only.
 All other standard robbery rules still apply.
 This is how outlaw doctors get paid.

 - You cannot call a third-party outlaw doctor to have someone robbed that you or your gang have killed.
 You can call them to treat them and continue rp, but the downed victims shouldn't be robbed as it can gain favor with whoever called them in.
 The od should be paid by the gang or group that called them